-Olivia Newton-John Cancels Upcoming Appearances After Reports Cancer Has Spread
+Olivia Newton-John Cancels Upcoming Appearances After Reports Her Cancer Has Spread

 Newton-John’s rep told Page Six that although rumors of the singer’s health linger, the cancellations had nothing to do with her cancer battle.

-“Olivia Newton-John’s two upcoming speaking appearances in Australia were canceled due to scheduling conflicts with her upcoming promotional tour for her new book, ‘Don’t Stop Believin” and the ONJ Cancer Wellness & Research Centre’s Wellness Walk & Research Run — not illness, as falsely reported,” her publicist, Michael Caprio, told Page Six on Wednesday, August 29.
+“Olivia Newton-John’s two upcoming speaking appearances in Australia were canceled due to scheduling conflicts with her upcoming promotional tour for her new book, ‘Don’t Stop Believin’ and the ONJ Cancer Wellness & Research Centre’s Wellness Walk & Research Run — not illness, as falsely reported,” her publicist, Michael Caprio, told Page Six on Wednesday, August 29.

 “She’s looking forward to walking with everyone at the Wellness Walk on Sept.
 16 in Melbourne and is excited that this year the walk is going global and people can support it by becoming virtual walkers from wherever they are in the world,” he continued.